Currently reading: The best supercars: driven and ranked

 The Lamborghini Huracán Sterrato is the last and perhaps most entertaining variant of the company’s staple supercar – and that's no mean feat.

-It's based on a regular 4WD Huracán coupé but has been raised by 44mm and given 25% softer springs and an additional 35% (front) and 25% (rear) suspension travel.
-The track is 30mm (front) and 34mm (rear) wider and the wheelbase is 9mm longer.
+It's based on a regular four-wheel-drive Huracán coupé but has been raised by 44mm and given 25%-softer springs and an additional 35% suspension travel at the front and 25% more at the rear.
+The front track is 30mm wider, the rear track is extended by 34mm and the wheelbase is 9mm longer.

-It's clad in rugged plastic exterior trim, which you'll need when you take this stunning supercar off-road.
+The car is clad in rugged plastic exterior trim, which you'll need when you take this stunning supercar off road.
 It's certainly not the most subtle car in the world, and that naturally aspirated 5.2-litre V10 – Lamborghini’s last – is as sweet as ever.

-On its off-road tyres, the Sterrato has a relaxed, easy and absorbent gait to its ride that’s slightly at odds with the sharpness of the 602bhp engine and quick seven-speed dual-clutch automatic transmission.
+On its off-road tyres, the Sterrato has a relaxed, easy and absorbent gait to its ride that’s slightly at odds with the sharpness of the 602bhp engine and quick-shifting seven-speed dual-clutch automatic transmission.

-If it wasn't so loud, there's no question that the Sterrato is the Huracan of choice if you were to choose one as a daily driver.
-Its ride is immaculate, and it's well isolated, going against the image sent forward by its uncarpeted floors and unupholstered door cars.
+If it wasn't so loud, the Sterrato would definitely be the Huracán of choice if you were to choose one as a daily driver.
+Its ride is immaculate, and it's well isolated, despite its uncarpeted floors and unupholstered door cards.

-Now - let's talk about the Sterrato's offroad ability.
-On loose surfaces, it feels incredibly natural.
+As for the Sterrato's off-road ability, it feels incredibly natural on loose surfaces.
 Driving this supercar on dirt and gravel is as easy as driving it on road, and frankly, intoxicating.
-It's no wonder we voted it 2024's Best Drivers Car.
+It's no wonder we voted it 2024's Best Driver's Car.

 Finance this car with Drivenfi